lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 *Table 13 Distribution of 'correctness' scores across subsets.
 Summary.*

 Examining H1, I consider the 0-0 and 0-1 (i.e., incorrect) combinations.
-I regard both as a misclassification, as the information on whether the second choice is 'getting closer' to the desired result is secondary in most direct uses, and rather useful for fine-tuning.
+I regard both as a misclassification, as the information on whether the second choice is 'getting closer' to the desired result is secondary in most direct uses, regardless of its being useful for possible fine-tuning.
 The proportions of incorrect to correct entries (in each subset summing up to 270) are therefore:<br>
-- L-c: 180:90
+- L-c: 180:90 (66.(6)% : 33.(3)%)
-- M-c: 123:147
+- M-c: 123:147 (45.6% : 54.4%)
-- H-c: 28:242
+- H-c: 28:242 (10.4% : 89.6%)

-In the whole examined sample, it is 331:479 of incorrect:correct (sum 3*270=810).
+In the whole examined sample, the ratio is therefore 331:479 (40.9% : 59.1%) of incorrect:correct (sum 3*270=810).
 This is evidence in support of H1, as we can consider this a significant proportion of misclassified entries in our weighted sample.

 ## Conclusions
 To summarise:

 **H1: There is a significant amount of misclassified images (as compared to human-produced classification)** is supported by the analysis results.

-Furthermore, coming back to Table 13 and regarding the third and fourth row can be as one category ('correct' in either case), we can take a closer look at the development from row 1 to row 2 to rows 3/4 (i.e., 0-0 = completely incorrect (neither choice is correct) -> 0-1 = possibly approaching correct first choice -> correct).<br>
+Furthermore, coming back to Table 13 and regarding the third and fourth row as one category ('correct' in either case), we can take a closer look at the development from row 1 to row 2 to rows 3/4 (i.e., 0-0 = completely incorrect (neither choice is correct) -> 0-1 = possibly approaching correct first choice -> correct).<br>
 We can see a trend approaching decreasing (101-79-90) on this 'correctness scale' in the 'Low-confidence' subset.
 In the 'Mid-confidence' subset, the 'measure of approaching correctness', let us call it, is increasing (46-77-147).<br>
 In the 'High-confidence' subset, it is also increasing somewhat (13-15-242), but the divide is much sharper between strictly taken 'incorrect' and 'correct'.<br>
-This suggests that it could be worthwhile to examine further whether the higher the reported certainty score for a prediction is, the higher its chance for correctness actually is, as compared to human annotations.
-While these preliminary figures look promising, they are produced in a rather simple way, and cannot be taken as evidence for such a trend.
+This suggests that it could be worthwhile to examine further whether it holds that the higher the reported certainty score for a prediction is, the higher its chance for correctness actually is, as compared to human annotations.
+While these preliminary figures look promising, they are, for one, produced in a rather simple way and, for two, would ideally require statistical testing, and therefore cannot be taken as evidence for such a trend.

 **H2: CLIP3 performed significantly better in one or more categories (as compared to other categories)**, and